A thoughtful first step

 Tours give you the chance to see the space, meet the team, and understand how daily life at camp works.
 They also allow us to observe how your dog responds to the environment and to other dogs.

-You’re encouraged to bring your dog along.
+Your dog will be with you on the tour.
 This helps everyone feel confident that camp is a good match before any decisions are made.

 There’s no pressure to book after a tour.
 The visit is about clarity, not commitment.